-- A. An employee is entitled to two-thirds (2/3) of one (1) day's sick leave pay for each month of service, after completion of the probationary period from the date of appointment to December 31 of that year. - For all years prior to January 1, 1998, fifteen (15) days of paid sick leave shall be granted each year. - 2.
-Effective January 1, 1998, for all employees hired before January 1, 1998, ten (10) days of paid sick leave shall be granted each year to all employees who work a twenty-four (24) hour shift. - 3.
-Effective January 1, 1998, all employees hired on or after January 1, 1998 who work a twenty-four (24) hour shift shall receive eight (8) sick leave days per year. - B. Sick leave shall accumulate during each employee's tenure. - C. Sick leave may be used by an employee for personal illness and illness of a member of his family which requires his attendance upon the person who is ill or which requires his being quarantined by a physician because of a disease which is certified by the City of Health Officer as being a contagious disease or due to an off-duty injury. - D. In the event a fire officer's illness causes him to be absent from work, he shall submit on request a physician's certificate to the Chief and Director after two consecutive work days as to each illness and the physician shall indicate when the officer may be expected to return to work.
-From the sixth illness on, a doctor's certificate as above set forth shall be required.
+- A. An employee is entitled to two-thirds (2/3) of one (1) day's sick leave pay for each month of service, after completion of the probationary period from the date of appointment to December 31st of that year. - 1.
+For all years prior to January 1, 1998, fifteen (15) days of paid sick leave shall be granted each year. - 2.
+All employees hired before January 1, 1998, ten (10) days of paid sick leave shall be granted each year to all employees who work a twenty-four (24) hour shift. - 3.
+All employees hired on or after January 1, 1998 who work a twenty-four (24) hour shift shall receive eight (8) sick leave days per year. - B. Sick leave shall accumulate during each employee's tenure. - C. Sick leave may be used by an employee for personal illness and illness of a member of his family which requires his attendance upon the person who is ill or which requires his being quarantined by a physician because of a disease which is certified by the City of Health Officer as being a contagious disease or due to an off-duty injury. - D. In the event a fire officer's illness caused him to be absent from work, he shall submit on request a physician's certificate to the Chief and Director after two consecutive work days as to each illness and the physician shall indicate when the officer may be expected to return to work.
+From the sixth illness on, a doctor's certificate as above set forth shall be required. - E. The employee shall be subject to a physical examination at the discretion of the Director or his designee to determine the employee's ability to continue his employment.

-- E. The employee shall be subject to a physical examination at the discretion of the Director or his designee to determine the employee's ability to continue his employment. - F. Fire Prevention and officers assigned to the Headquarters Staff working the 8 hour schedule shall submit upon request a doctor's slip for each illness that exceeds three (3) working days. - G. Sick leave shall be used in the following order: - The first sick leave day shall be taken from the current year's allocation. - 2.
+- F. Fire Prevention and officers assigned to the Headquarters Staff working the 8 hour schedule shall submit upon request a doctor's slip for each illness that exceeds three (3) working days. - G. Sick leave shall be used in the following order: - 1.
+The first sick leave day shall be taken from the current year's allocation. - 2.
 After the then current year's allocation has been exhausted, unused accumulated sick days from prior years shall next be used. - 3.
-When all available accumulated unused sick days from prior years have been exhausted, then the employee shall be entitled to unlimited sick leave up to a maximum of one (1) year. - (a) Once an officer uses up accumulated sick leave, he shall next be required to utilize vacation, compensatory and holiday time, and only thereafter may incur a negative sick leave balance. - (b) An officer who is on sick leave, has a negative sick leave balance and has been out sick for a period of six (6) months or more in the preceding twelve (12) month period shall accrue benefit (sick leave, vacation, holiday and clothing allowance) on a pro rata basis.
-At retirement, all available accumulated unused sick days shall be compensated according to the provisions of Article XII of this Agreement.
+When all available accumulated unused sick days from prior years have been exhausted, then the employee shall be entitled to unlimited sick leave up to a maximum of one (1) year. - (a) Once an officer uses up accumulated sick leave, he shall next be required to utilize vacation, compensatory and holiday time, and only thereafter may incur a negative sick leave balance. - (b) An officer who is on sick leave, has a negative sick leave balance and has been out sick for a period of six (6) months or more in the preceding twelve (12) month period shall accrue benefits (sick leave, vacation, holiday and clothing allowance) on a pro rata basis.
+At retirement, all available accumulated unused sick days shall be compensated according to the provisions of Article XII of this Agreement. - 4.
+The City of Passaic agrees to do all acts necessary in accordance with law to effectuate this sick leave Article including, but not limited to, exercising such actions as may be required under N.J.S.A.
+40A:14-16.